moinwiki/moin/docs/devel/development.rst

 this will:

 * load the configuration (app.cfg)
-* register some Modules that handle different parts of the functionality
+* register some modules that handle different parts of the functionality

   - MoinMoin.apps.frontend - most stuff a normal user uses
   - MoinMoin.apps.admin - some stuff for admins